AI for Energy and Utilities

 Equipment failures that weren't predicted, grid imbalances found after the fact, and field technicians dispatched reactively: these are the operational costs that AI reduces in energy and utilities.
 The sensor and meter data to prevent them already exists in most operations.

-We build AI systems for utilities, energy companies, and oil and gas operators: predictive maintenance for generation and distribution assets, demand forecasting for grid management, anomaly detection for pipeline and grid infrastructure, AI field service routing, energy consumption optimisation for buildings, renewable energy output forecasting, and AI-driven customer billing anomaly detection.
+We build AI systems for utilities, energy companies, and oil and gas operators: predictive maintenance for generation and distribution assets, demand forecasting for grid management, anomaly detection for pipeline and grid infrastructure, AI field service routing, energy consumption optimization for buildings, renewable energy output forecasting, and AI-driven customer billing anomaly detection.
 Every system is scoped against your operational data and a specific asset or cost target.

 • Predictive maintenance models that surface asset failure risk weeks before a trip or outage occurs